apptentive/apptentive-ios/docs/APIChanges.md

 This document tracks changes to the API between versions.

+# 1.2.9

+The `initialUserEmailAddress` can now be updated after a user sends feedback with no email address.

 # 1.2.7

 Added a `BOOL` return type to the `engage:` method.